MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-transform.md

 	4  1.3998593 0.26298559
 	5         NA 0.97069679

-Now use **rxSummary** to compute summary statistics, putting the computed means into a named vector:
+Now use **rxSummary** to compute summary statistics that includes a variable mean, putting both computed means into a named vector:

-	# Compute the summary statistics and extract
-	# the means in a named vector
+	# Compute summary statistics and extract to a named vector
 	sumStats <- rxResultsDF(rxSummary(~., myData1))
 	sumStats
 	meanVals <- sumStats$Mean